September 11 Photo Project: News media

-The September 11 Photo Project was featured in numerous publications, such as The Washington Post, The Times, The Sacramento Bee, Chicago Tribune, The New York Daily News, San Antonio Express-News, The Villager, The Tribeca Trib, The Daily Journal, Chicago Sun-Times, The Star-Ledger and in the following publications as part of their coverage of the September 11 attacks and their aftermath: The New York Times and National Geographic (magazine).
+The September 11 Photo Project was featured in numerous publications, such as The Washington Post, The Times, The Sacramento Bee, Chicago Tribune, The New York Daily News, San Antonio Express-News, The Villager, The Tribeca Trib, The Daily Journal, Chicago Sun-Times, The Star-Ledger and in the following publications as part of their coverage of the September 11 attacks and their aftermath: The New York Times and National Geographic.

-Other publications that covered the September 11 Photo Project were The New Yorker Magazine, Gotham Gazette, Newsday, Democracy Now and Manhattan South Magazine as well as international publications Gallery Monthly in Japan and Stern (magazine) in Germany.
+Other publications that covered the September 11 Photo Project were The New Yorker, Gotham Gazette, Newsday, Democracy Now, and Manhattan South Magazine, as well as international publications Gallery Monthly in Japan and Stern in Germany.

-In addition, television reports and radio interviews about the project were broadcast with NY1 (three segments aired in October 2001, May 2002 and September 2003), Fox News Channel and on the channel's morning show Fox & Friends (aired in April 2002), ART TV CNN News, KSIR 1010 AM Radio Station, WTKF-FM 107.1 FM, 60 Minutes II, Larry King Live, Frontline (U.S. TV series), WEBN-TV Boston, ABC NY7, NBC 5 Chicago (WMAQ-TV), as well as international television channels ITV London, France 3, Fuji Television and Japan Broadcasting Corporation NHK.
+In addition, television reports and radio interviews about the project were broadcast with NY1 (three segments aired in October 2001, May 2002 and September 2003), Fox News Channel and on the channel's morning show Fox & Friends (aired in April 2002), ART TV CNN News, KSIR 1010 AM Radio Station, WTKF-FM 107.1 FM, 60 Minutes II, Larry King Live, Frontline, WEBN-TV Boston, ABC NY7, NBC 5 Chicago (WMAQ-TV), as well as international television channels ITV London, France 3, Fuji Television, and Japan Broadcasting Corporation NHK.

-The September 11 Photo Project was featured in Patricia J. Raskin's book "Pathfinding: Seven Principles For Positive Living" as an example of a project that fosters human connectedness, compassion, and understanding amongst people.
+The September 11 Photo Project was featured in Patricia J. Raskin's book Pathfinding: Seven Principles For Positive Living as an example of a project that fosters human connectedness, compassion, and understanding amongst people.
 Feldschuh described the effects of kindness on a society, and the hope and positive things that can be taken from the tragedy.
 "It's the value of being connected to others, and the way to do this is to bear witness to what they have gone through.
 It's the principle of putting yourself in the place of another, of seeing and witnessing where they are.
 That is fostering human connectedness and understanding and I think that we all have a strong desire and need to be connected to one another.
 That sounds easy but it's actually incredibly difficult.
 We have to take the time to read, think, understand, and experience the perspective of others.
 I think that the positive thing that can come out of this is that we all have a much deeper understanding of violence, its impact on our society, and the need for peace."